nujensait/phpexp/CodeTasks/CodeWars/divisors/readme.md

 ## Task source
 https://www.codewars.com/kata/544aed4c4a30184e960010f4/train/php

+## Title
+7 kyu - Find the divisors!

 ## Task
 Create a function named divisors/Divisors that takes an integer n > 1 and returns an array with all of the integer's divisors